is considered a poet and musician of the people. He and his band

 , which became the third best-selling album in Latin America.
 That year he lost his lead vocalist, Maridalia Hernández

-, who left to pursue her solo career in Europe, leaving Guerra
+, who left to pursue a solo career in Europe, leaving Guerra

 to become the new lead singer.
 In 1991, he released Bachata Rose